Frequently Asked Questions

 function.recipients

-: This is the core SDK function.
-It takes the parameters and a callback function.- Callback Function: The callback receives
+: The core SDK function – takes the parameters and a callback functionerr

 (if an error occurred during the API call) orresponse

-for now) and return a relevant HTTP status code (e.g., 400 for bad input, 402 for balance issues, 500 for server/API errors) and error message.
-We attempt to parse specific errors from the MessageBird response. - Success Handling: If successful, we log the response and return a 200 status with details like the MessageBird message ID and initial status.
+exists, log it and return a relevant HTTP status code (e.g., 400 for bad input, 402 for balance issues, 500 for server/API errors) and error message.
+Attempt to parse specific errors from the MessageBird response4.
+Testing Your SMS API with cURL and Postman

 .env